-Writing an effective Google Search Ad copy is an art and common sense.
-Most people go to google to find some answers or solutions and they click on the ads or SEO results, which they feel are most relevant and addressing their queries.
+Writing effective google text Ad copy is an art and common sense.
+Most of the people go to google to find some answers or solutions and they click on the ads or SEO results, which they feel are most relevant and addressing their queries.
 Every click on your paid ads cost you money.
 So you need to be very careful when writing your google Ad copy.
 Here are the few tips, which will help you in writing better ad copies.

 - Use keywords in Ad Copy: To mirror the searcher’s query, use your best primary keyword in your ad copy, just to tell searchers that they’re in the right place.
 But don’t use many keywords or same keywords many times in the same ad.

 - Keyword placement: Use your primary keywords in different ad copy sentences or positions like Headline 1, headline 2, Headline 3 and in descriptions to check which works best.

 - Be Customer Focused: Write your ad copy by focusing on user benefits.
 Usually, the searchers engage more with ads that appear most relevant & attractive to their query.